Cray-HPE/docs-csm/operations/fm_on_baremetal/README.md

 CSM 1.7.1 includes bare-metal FM support, which provides the necessary base OS image, networking, and storage configurations for running the Slingshot Fabric Manager natively within the CSM environment.

-Please note that this feature is only available from CSM 1.7.1 and onwards.
+Please note that this feature is only available from CSM 1.7.1 onwards.

 **NOTE**: